-The student contacts DR as soon as possible if reasonable accommodations are not being implemented in an effective or timely way or if the student is dissatisfied with the provision of services through our office.
+- Students are expected to contact DR as soon as possible if reasonable accommodations are not being implemented in an effective or timely way.
+If students delay reporting concerns, it can impact remediation.

-- Students will begin by communicating concerns to their Disability Specialist who will work with University personnel and students with disabilities to resolve disagreements/issues regarding recommended accommodations.
+- The student will begin by communicating concerns to their Disability Specialist.
+The Disability Specialist will work with University personnel and students with disabilities to resolve disagreements/issues regarding recommended accommodations.
+The Disability Specialist makes a decision and communicates that decision to the student.
 Most concerns can be resolved at this level.

-- If the concern is not resolved, consult with Katie Jackson, Director of Office of Student Conduct and Conflict Resolution (OSCCR), to discuss your concerns and consider filing a grievance.
+- If the concern is not resolved, the student may contact UMN ADA Coordinator Enjie Hall via email at firstname.lastname@example.org to discuss concerns and consider filing a grievance.

 - If an instructor believes a student is not being reasonably accommodated, the instructor also may follow 1-4.

 Concerns of Discrimination

 If a student believes they are being discriminated against on the basis of disability, the student is guided to report discrimination.

 - If the student believes a university employee has discriminated against them, students can contact UMD's EOAA Associate and Title IX Coordinator, Corey Christensen, via email to [email protected], via phone (218) 726-8809, or through the UReport online form.